ExtraltExtralt

 The year is 2026.
-The web scraping market hits $1 billion and is growing at 14% annually1.
-E-commerce alone is set to generate $6.88 trillion in online transactions this year2.
-And somewhere, right now, a developer is rewriting a broken CSS selector because a major retailer changed their product page layout.
+Somewhere, right now, a developer is rewriting a broken CSS selector because a major retailer changed their product page layout.
 Again.

 For ecommerce scraping, where structured product data feeds pricing decisions and competitive analysis, the shift is happening faster than anywhere else.